rust-lang/rfcs/text/0000-fmt-size-hint.md

 # Drawbacks

-I can't think of a reason to stop this.
+Added complexity may conflict with landing more critical things for 1.0, but that should only mean a possible postponing, vs rejection.

 # Alternatives

+An alternative proposed by @kballard:

+> I've got a different approach that does not change the API of `Show` or `String` (or anything else that third-party code is expected to implement).
+It's focused around optimizing the case of `"foo".to_string()`.
+The approach here is to add a parameter to `std::fmt::Writer::write_str()` called more_coming that is true if the caller believes it will be calling `write_str()` again.
+The flag is tracked in the Formatter struct so calls to `write!()` inside an implementation of `Show/String` don't incorrectly claim there will be no writes if their caller still has more to write.
+Ultimately, the flag is used in the implementation of `fmt::Writer` on `String` to use `reserve_exact()` if nothing more is expected to be written.

+A drawback of this alternative is that it focuses improvements only when the object is a String, or at least does not contain properties that will be be formatted as well.
+The proposal in this RFC provides improvements for all types.

-The impact of not doing this is that `"foo".to_string()` stays at its current speed.
+The impact of not doing this at all is that `"foo".to_string()` stays at its current speed.
 Adding the size hints knocks the time down by around half in each case.

 # Unresolved questions